mjg59/fcop/COC.md

     * **Stereotyping**.
 Someone has _stereotyped_ them or a group they belong to.
  * **Arbiter**.
 We define _arbiter_ as one or more persons designated by us to resolve complaint of an _incident_.
  * **Behavior**.
 We define _behavior_ to include all and only observable actions of people, and to explicitly exclude any private thoughts, beliefs, ideas, attitudes, morals, and emotions.
  * **Civil**.
-We define civil individuals as individuals who, in our sole estimation, do not and will not engage in the following behaviors during _active participation_ or _inactive participation_: criminal offenses, _community sabotage_, or _professional sabotage_.
+We define civil individuals as individuals who, in our sole estimation, do not and will not engage in the following behaviors during _active participation_ or _inactive participation_: illegal behavior, _community sabotage_, or _professional sabotage_.
  * **Communication**.
 We define _communication_ as any transmission of information between people, including but not limited to verbal, written, electronic, pictorial, gestural, and tactile.
  * **Community**.
 We define the _community_ as a group of people with a shared professional interest that exists at some location (online or geographical) and within some span of time.
 The boundaries of the community are dictated by us, but cannot extend in space or time to any place where we do not have the actual or legal ability to impose FCOP-prescribed consequences on _violators_.
  * **Community Sabotage**.
 We define _community sabotage_ to be any behavior that does have or is intended to have the effect of harming the professional goals of the _community_, including but not limited to attempting to defund or blackball the _community_, attempting to disrupt or diminish the activities of the _community_, and authoring, spreading, or endorsing libel or slander about the _community_.
  * **Denigration**.
 We define _denigration_ as the _communication_ of the idea that any physical or mental characteristic of any person is superior or inferior to any other.
 This explicitly excludes communication of the idea that objective, falsifiable statements espoused by someone are inconsistent or unsupported or contradicted by data.
  * **Discrimination**.
 We define _discrimination_ as any favoritism shown or withheld to someone either on the basis of a stereotype or a non-community related group membership.
- * **Doxxing** We define _doxxing_ to be the unauthorized dissemination of any personal details about _members_ learned during _active participation_ and not easily accessible to the public, including but not limited to real name, address, phone number, email address, or photo identity.
+ * **Doxxing** We define _doxxing_ to be the unauthorized dissemination of any personal details about _members_ learned during _active participation_ and not easily publicly accessible, including but not limited to real name, address, phone number, email address, photo identity, sexual-orientation, gender-orientation, political or religious affiliation, and so on.
  * **Harassment**.
 We define _harassment_ as an _interaction_ with someone who does not consent to the interaction.
 For interactions of a professional nature, you may assume consent for the first interaction, until the recipient communicates otherwise (examples include handshakes, looking at someone who is speaking, providing feedback).
 For all other interactions, you must assume non-consent until the person clearly and unambiguously communicates otherwise (examples include persistent gaze at someone who is not speaking, sexual interactions of any kind).
  * **Inactive Participation**.
 We define _inactive participation_ to include the behavior of members at all times and under all circumstances.
  * **Incident**.
 We define _incident_ as a possible infringement of the FCOP.